lgboim/terms-generator/README.md

 A Flask web application that generates detailed explanations and related terms for a given term using OpenAI's GPT-3.5 model.

+## Why This App?

+The Terms Generator app was created to provide users with a convenient way to generate detailed explanations and related terms for any given term.
+Whether you are a student, a professional, or simply someone looking to expand your knowledge, this app can help you quickly understand complex terms and discover related concepts.
+By leveraging OpenAI's powerful GPT-3.5 model, the app ensures high-quality and informative content.

+## Goals

+- **Educational Resource:** Provide users with detailed explanations of various terms to enhance their learning experience.
+- **Knowledge Expansion:** Help users discover related terms and concepts, broadening their understanding of different subjects.
+- **Convenience:** Offer a user-friendly platform where users can easily search for terms and get instant, accurate information.
+- **Integration with OpenAI:** Demonstrate the practical use of OpenAI's GPT-3.5 model in generating high-quality content.

 ## Features

 - Generate detailed explanations for terms.